danielmiessler/fabric/patterns/analyze_prose/system.md

 4. Evaluate the CLARITY of the writing on the following scale.

 "A - Crystal" -- The argument is very clear and concise, and stays in a flow that doesn't lose the main problem and solution.
-"B - Clean" -- The argument is clear and concise, but it needs minor optimizations.
+"B - Clean" -- The argument is quite clear and concise, and only needs minor optimizations.
-"C - Kludgy" -- Has good ideas, but the argument sometimes takes too long or loses the problem and solution.
+"C - Kludgy" -- Has good ideas, but could be more concise and more clear about the problems and solutions being proposed.
 "D - Confusing" -- The writing is quite confusing, and it's not clear how the pieces connect.
 "F - Chaotic" -- It's not even clear what's being attempted.